Joseph Weber: Early post-naval career; development of the MASER

 In 1948, he joined the engineering faculty of the University of Maryland, College Park.
 A condition of his appointment was that he should quickly attain a PhD.
 Thus, he did his PhD studies, on microwave spectroscopy, at night, while already a faculty member.
 He completed his PhD, with a thesis entitled Microwave Technique in Chemical Kinetics, from The Catholic University of America in 1951.
 Building on his naval expertise in tube microwave engineering, he worked out the idea of coherent microwave emissions.
 He submitted a paper in 1951 for the June 1952 Electron Tube Research Conference held in Ottawa, which was the earliest public lecture on the principles behind the laser and the maser.
 After this presentation, RCA asked Weber to give a seminar on this idea, and Charles Hard Townes asked him for a copy of the paper.
 Townes was working along similar lines, as were Nikolay Basov and Aleksandr Prokhorov.
 Although Weber was jointly nominated for the Nobel Prize in Physics in 1962 and 1963 for his contributions to the development of the laser, it was Townes, Basov, and Prokhorov, who received the 1964 Nobel Prize, "for fundamental work in the field of quantum electronics, which has led to the construction of oscillators and amplifiers based on the maser–laser principle."

 Work on gravitational wave detection

 His interest in general relativity led Weber to use a 1955–1956 sabbatical, funded by a Guggenheim Fellowship, to study gravitational radiation with John Archibald Wheeler at the Institute for Advanced Study in Princeton, NJ and the Lorentz Institute for Theoretical Physics at the University of Leiden in the Netherlands.
 At the time, the existence of gravitational waves was not widely accepted.
-After he began publishing papers on the detection of gravitational waves, he moved from the Engineering department to the Physics department at Maryland.
+In 1957 he attended a conference where Richard Feynman described the sticky bead argument, a thought experiment about how to detect these waves.
+Weber then published his first paper on how to build a gravity wave detector in 1959, followed by a second paper the year after, and in 1961 he joined the physics department at the University of Maryland as a full professor, where he the same year set about developing a gravitational wave detector.

-He developed the first gravitational wave detectors (Weber bars) in the 1960s, and began publishing papers with evidence that he had detected these waves.
-In 1972, he sent a gravitational wave detection apparatus to the moon (the "Lunar Surface Gravimeter," part of the Apollo Lunar Surface Experiments Package) on the Apollo 17 lunar mission.
+His first detector (Weber bar) became operational in 1965, and he began reporting experimental results in 1966.
+At a general relativity conference in 1969, he announced that he had detected gravitational waves.

+In 1972, he sent a gravitational wave detection apparatus to the Moon (the "Lunar Surface Gravimeter," part of the Apollo Lunar Surface Experiments Package) on the Apollo 17 lunar mission.